-3.3.8 NetRAIN
+3.3.10 NetRAIN

-Tru64 UNIX provides support for detecting the physical loss of network connectivity, and subsequent automatic switch over to a working network interface.
-This feature is called Redundant Array of Independent Network adapters (NetRAIN).
+NetRAIN (Redundant Array of Independent Network adapters) detects the physical loss of network connectivity and subsequent automatic switch over to a working network interface.

 The NetRAIN virtual interface configures two or more interfaces on the same LAN segment into a single interface.
 One of the physical interfaces is always active while the others remain idle.
 All interfaces, including the idle interfaces, are constantly monitored to ensure that traffic can flow on each.